 Wine vintage charts are broad-brush generalisations, based on regional weather conditions leading up to, and during the harvest and should be considered in context.
 Gifted growers often make excellent wine in lesser vintages, just as, in outstanding years, mediocrity can prove a stronger force even than Mother Nature.

-Our wine vintage chart contains vintage ratings on the top wine producing regions around the world for red, white and fortified wines, including Bordeaux, Burgundy, Rhone, Rioja and Tuscany for red wines and also Alsace, Germany, Burgundy and Sauternes for white wines.
+Our chart includes Bordeaux, Burgundy, Rhône, Rioja and Tuscany for red wines and also Alsace, Germany, Burgundy and Sauternes for white wines.
 There are also fortified wine vintage ratings for Port where a Port vintage has been declared.

 Duo Des Mers Sauvignon-Viognier, Vin de France 2021